codalab/codalab-worksheets/docs/CLI-Reference.md

           -p, --pack               If path is an archive file (e.g., zip, tar.gz), keep it packed.
           -z, --force-compression  Always use compression (this may speed up single-file uploads over a slow network).
           -w, --worksheet-spec     Upload to this worksheet ([(<alias>|<address>)::](<uuid>|<name>)).
+          -i, --ignore             Name of file containing patterns matching files and directories to exclude from upload.
+This option is currently only supported with the GNU tar library.
           -n, --name               Short variable name (not necessarily unique); must conform to ^[a-zA-Z_][a-zA-Z0-9_\.\-]*$.
           -d, --description        Full description of the bundle.
           --tags                   Space-separated list of tags used for search (e.g., machine-learning).